valentinfrlch/ha-llmvision/README.md

 ### Anthropic
 Obtain an API key from [Anthropic](https://claude.ai/) and enter it in the Home Assistant UI during setup.
 Pricing is available here: [Anthropic image cost](https://docs.anthropic.com/en/docs/build-with-claude/vision#calculate-image-costs).
 Images can be downscaled with the built-in downscaler.

+### Google
+To use Google Gemini you need to have a Google account and obtain an API key from the [AI Studio](https://aistudio.google.com/app/apikey).
+Depending on your region, you may need to enable billing.
+Pricing is available here: [Gemini Pricing](https://ai.google.dev/pricing)

 ### LocalAI
 To use LocalAI you need to have a LocalAI server running.
 You can find the installation instructions [here](https://localai.io/basics/getting_started/).
 During setup you'll need to provide the IP address of your machine and the port on which LocalAI is running (default is 8000).